snyhlxde1/cllm.github.io/docs/blog/cllm.md

 ## Final words
 We invite you to refer to the [our paper](TODO) for more details!
-Please stay tuned for the code release!
+Please stay tuned for code and CLLM checkpoint release!